The Creativity of Text-to-Image Generation: Related Work

-Shortly after OpenAI released CLIP in January 2021, AI enthusiasts created GAN+{\allowbreak}CLIP based systems for the specific purpose of text-based generative art.
-Ryan Murdoch created ``The Big Sleep'' \cite{bigsleepgithub,bigsleepiccc}, a combination of a GAN called BigGAN and CLIP.
-This inspired Katherine Crowson to connect an even more powerful neural network (VQGAN) with CLIP \cite{VQGANCLIP}.
-The combination of VQGAN and CLIP has become one of the popular techniques of text-based generative art.
-One can argue that VQGAN-CLIP was instrumental to advancing the emerging field of text-based generative art \cite{VQGANCLIP}.
-The source code of VQGAN-CLIP is available online, and many generative systems and methods have since been developed based on the pioneering work of Murdoch and Crowson.
-Today, practitioners can choose from a growing variety of systems for generating text-based generative art, such as CLIP guided diffusion~\cite{CLIPguideddiffusion}, pixray~\cite{pixray}, and pytti~\cite{pytti}.
+In the context of text-to-image generation, CLIP found its first significant application in GAN-based image generation systems.
+When used as a discriminator component in a generative deep learning architecture, CLIP can guide the generator component to produce digital images that best match a given textual prompt.
+Shortly after OpenAI released CLIP in January 2021, AI enthusiasts created GAN+{\allowbreak}CLIP based systems for the specific purpose of generating digital art.
+Ryan Murdoch created ``Big Sleep'' \cite{bigsleepgithub,bigsleepiccc}, a combination of a GAN called BigGAN and CLIP.
+This inspired Katherine Crowson to connect an even more powerful neural network (VQGAN) with CLIP~\cite{VQGANCLIP}.
+The combination of VQGAN and CLIP was very popular in 2021 and became one of the standard techniques of generating artworks until the method was superseded by diffusion-based systems~\cite{NEURIPS2021_49ad23d1}.
+One can argue that VQGAN--CLIP was instrumental to advancing the emerging field of text-to-image art~\cite{VQGANCLIP}.
+The source code of VQGAN--CLIP was available online, and many generative systems and methods have since been developed based on the pioneering work of Murdoch and Crowson.
+Today, practitioners can choose from a growing variety of systems for generating text-to-image art.
+The current state of the art are diffusion models, such as CLIP guided diffusion~\cite{CLIPguideddiffusion} and latent diffusion~\cite{latent-diffusion}.

-A growing number of systems are available as open source in notebooks on Google's Colaboratory where they can be executed free of charge and with high ease of use.
-Due to this low barrier of entry, the notebooks contribute to a democratization of digital art production~-- anybody can create digital images and artworks with text-based generative systems.
-This raises the question about the level and nature of human creativity involved in text-based generative art.
-This paper draws on Rhodes's conceptual model of creativity, as outlined in the following section.
+A growing number of generative systems are available as open source in Jupyter notebooks on Google's Colaboratory\footnote{https://colab.research.google.com} (Colab), on Huggingface\footnote{https://huggingface.co}, and other places online where they can be downloaded or executed free of charge and with relatively high ease of use.
+Due to this low barrier of entry, Colab notebooks contribute to a democratization of digital art production~-- anybody can create digital images and artworks with text-to-image generation systems.
+This raises the question about the level and nature of human creativity involved in text-based generative art (or ``AI art'' as it is often called within the community of practitioners).
+This paper draws on Rhodes' model of creativity as an analytical framework to answer this question, as outlined in the following section.